partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Unit 01: Besides, how are we supposed to get out from this picture book?

-Clock: Naturally, by reading it through to the end, no doubt.
-Therefore, I thought that turning to the final page would release us, but it would not seem to be the case.
+Clock: Logically, by reading it through to the end, no doubt.
+Therefore, I had thought that turning to the final page would release us, but it would not seem to be the case.

 Unit 01: What if, like a real fairy tale, we have to give Snow White a happy ending?